eUnity-Development/eUnity-app/README.md

   https://nodejs.org/en
   ```

-Once full repo is in local repository run the follwoing command to install all packages
+Then clone github repo into your local repository and run the following command in terminal to install all packages
   ```
   npm install
   ```